Step 1: Controlling Tank by Subscribing to the Joy Topic

 ...

-If the build fails, compile error messages will be displayed, so please modify the source code or CMakeLists.txt according to the messages.
+If the build fails, compilation errors will be displayed, so please fix the source code or CMakeLists.txt according to those messages.

-After you have successfully built the controller, it is time to introduce it into your simulation project.
+After successfully building the controller, let’s introduce it into the simulation project.

-The introduction will be done in the same way as in Introducing a controller of the Tank tutorial .
-Since the name of the controller created this time is “RttTankController”, it is recommended to use the same name for the item.
-Also, for Setting the controller itself , select “RttTankController.so” which is generated by the above build process.
-This file should be generated in the standard controller directory, but if you don’t see it, the build has failed, so check the previous steps.
+Introduction follows the same procedure as Introducing the Controller in Tank Tutorial.
+Since the controller created this time is named “RttTankController”, it’s good to use the same name for the item.
+For Setting the Controller Module, select “RttTankController.so” generated by this build.
+This file should be generated in the standard controller directory, but if you can’t find it, the build failed, so please check the previous steps.

 + World